Lead poisoning

+With chronic lead poisoning causing millions of deaths per year and brain damage in millions of children, the burden of lead poisoning on the worldwide population is immense.
+The World Health Organization has described chronic lead exposure and poisoning as a worldwide public health emergency, with urgent interventions needed to reduce exposure to lead and improving health systems' capicity to screen for and treat lead poisoning.
+In 2019, 5.5 million deaths worldwide were attributed to cardiovascular disease caused by lead poisoning.
+Chronic lead poisoning is a leading contributor to intellectual disability, learning disabilites, and behavioral problems in children.
+Lead poisoning causes an estimated 30% of intellectual disability of otherwise unknown cause.
+Every year, lead poisoning causes a loss of 765 million IQ points in children.
+The global disease burden of deaths from lead poisoning and intellectual disabilities in children was estimated at 6.0 trillion dollars during 2019 (or 7% of the worldwide gross domestic product).

-In 2021, 1.5 million deaths worldwide were attributed to lead exposure.
-It occurs most commonly in the developing world.
+Lead poisoning occurs most commonly in the developing world.
 An estimated 800 million children have blood lead levels over 5 μg/dL in low- and middle-income nations, though comprehensive public health data remains inadequate.
-Thousands of American communities may have higher lead burdens than those seen during the peak of the Flint water crisis.
 Those who are poor are at greater risk.
 Lead is believed to result in 0.6% of the world's disease burden.
-Half of the US population has been exposed to substantially detrimental lead levels in early childhood, mainly from car exhaust, from which lead pollution peaked in the 1970s and caused widespread loss in cognitive ability.
 Globally, over 15% of children are known to have blood lead levels (BLL) of over 10 μg/dL, at which point clinical intervention is strongly indicated.

 People have been mining and using lead for thousands of years.
 Descriptions of lead poisoning date to at least 200 BC, while efforts to limit lead's use date back to at least the 16th century.
-Concerns for low levels of exposure began in the 1970s, when it became understood that due to its bioaccumulative nature, there was no safe threshold for lead exposure.
+Human exposure to lead increased significantly during the 20th century, when industrialization led to lead being used in a variety of industrial processes and household products.
+Public health efforts to limit exposure to lead began in the 1970s, when it became understood that due to its bioaccumulative nature, there was no safe threshold for lead exposure.
+Humans have 100 times more lead in their bodies as compared to humans in pre-industrialized times.
+However, efforts to reduce lead exposure (such as the worldwide banning of leaded gasoline) have lead to a 95% reduction in humans' lead levels since the 1970s in some countries (such as the United States).